MsangL/MSang/README.md

+# Project Title

+A brief description of what this project does and its purpose.

 ## 🎯 About Me

-Postdoctoral Research Position at INRIA Bordeaux, EDGE team.
+Postdoctoral Researcher at INRIA Bordeaux, EDGE team.

 **Participant in the [EDF-INRIA Challenge](https://www.inria.fr/fr/inria-edf), titled "Managing the Electrical Systems of Tomorrow."**

-On one hand, I am interested in analyzing the economic and social viability of innovations in distribution networks, as well as developing load planning tools that enable efficient and equitable energy management.
-On the other hand, I work on long-term investment issues in electrical networks, at the scale of one or more states, to meet projected demand over several years.
-These works take into account technical, economic, and environmental constraints, while integrating the inherent uncertainty of these issues.
+I am interested in analyzing the economic and social viability of innovations in distribution networks, as well as developing load planning tools that enable efficient and equitable energy management.
+Additionally, I work on long-term investment issues in electrical networks, at the scale of one or more states, to meet projected demand over several years.
+My research takes into account technical, economic, and environmental constraints while integrating the inherent uncertainty of these challenges.

 ---

 ## 🌱 Key Words
-- **Operations research**
+- **Operations Research**
-- **Combinatorial optimization**
+- **Combinatorial Optimization**
-- **Bilevel optimization**
+- **Bilevel Optimization**
-- **Optimization under uncertainty**
+- **Optimization under Uncertainty**

 ---